obscure-com/TiCarousel/README.md

 ## Development Status

-**first pass complete**

-Carousels can be created and added to a view.
-I was stuck for a while on a problem that occurred when views were set after carousel creation using the setViews() method, but I think that's working ok now.
+**initial release**

+* built-in carousel types are working
+* can now set views after the carousel is created
+* custom carousel types can be defined in JavaScript (!)

-Next steps are to put together a sample app and add custom carousel transform handling to the module.
+Next step is to put together a sample app that showcases all of this...